lion328/lab-notes/dgpu-passthrough.md

 - GOPupd ROMs did not work, but good news is we are not required to use an UEFI ROM.
 - However, [this ROM](https://www.techpowerup.com/vgabios/219078/219078) works, and it also have EFI entry.
 But we did not need it, so I used ROM extracted from my machine.
 - I think Windows will get a blue screen (VIDEO TDR FAILURE) from the Intel driver when I forced the resolution of GVT-g screen.
 Not sure if this true though.
-- Windows guest freeze after a few minutes if I launched it with dGPU.
-Not sure about Linux guest though.
-At least it worked perfectly fine when only display on GVT-g screen and I can use nvidia-smi in it.
+- Windows and Linux guest freeze after a few minutes if I launched it with dGPU.
+I don't know why.
 - I need to change some AppArmor config for file access (that also got facl configured) and for executing nvidia-smi.
 - "Unknown header type 7f" message appears in `lspci -v` if the device is turned off.
 - Do not keep bbswitch loaded when removing the dGPU PCI device, otherwise it will not usable and cannot unload using `modprobe -r`.
+- Enable MSI for HDA controller in Linux guest with `options snd-hda-intel enable_msi=1` in modprobe.conf
+- If VM freeze and we force it off, we likely to unable to boot any VM with disks that use virtio.
+Those VM could not get passed the Tianocore screen and used 100% on a CPU core.
+The host need to be reset.
+I don't know why.

 ### Audio controller

+These are problems I had found if I don't reset the audio controller before binding it to vfio-pci.

 - Things broke if you pass it to VM.
 I don't know why.
 - When I start the VM with it passed through, the host will stuttering a lot even though the CPU usage was normal.
 - I need to restart the host in order to make the dGPU working again.
-- I will try to pass only the audio controller, just to see what would happen.

 ### Reset procedure
 Here is a reset procedure in case the NVIDIA driver complains about devices fallen off the bus.
-There are likely some redundant step in this but at least it's usable.
-I will try to find more compact procedure later.

-1. Turn off dGPU
+1. Turn off dGPU using bbswitch
-2. Turn off its HDA controller
+2. Turn off its HDA controller using nvhda
 3. Turn on dGPU
 4. Turn on HDA
 5. Remove HDA controller PCI using `# echo 1 > "/sys/bus/pci/devices/0000:01:00.1/remove"`